Michael Brosseau Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in the league.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in the league.

-- The Giants' 4.21 team ERA ranks 15th among all MLB pitching staffs.
+- The Giants' 4.15 team ERA ranks 12th among all league pitching staffs.

-- Giants pitchers combine to allow 60 total home runs at a clip of 1.2 per game (to rank 17th in baseball).
+- The Giants rank 15th in baseball in home runs surrendered (60 total, 1.2 per game).

-- In his last appearance on Sunday, the lefty threw 4 1/3 innings against the Miami Marlins, allowing four earned runs while surrendering six hits.
+- In his most recent appearance on Saturday against the Miami Marlins, the right-hander threw six scoreless innings while surrendering four hits.

-- In six games this season, the 32-year-old has an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.